Week 13 was chock full of black eyes for the NFL

 Just under the six-minute mark came the most crucial bad call.

 With the Cowboys facing third-and-5 from the 50-yard line, Saints cornerback P.J.
-Williams tackled Cowboys receiver Cole Beasley a full yard shy of the first-down marker but the officials said move the chains.
+Williams tackled Cowboys receiver Cole Beasley a full yard shy of the first-down marker, but the officials said to move the chains.

 Out of challenges, Payton was helpless to get the call reviewed, and because it was outside of 2 minutes and not a scoring play, the league’s hands were tied, too.